THU-KEG/OmniEvent/config/all-datasets/README.md

 # Experiment Configurations on All Datasets

 ## Experiment Settings
-For all Chinese datasets, we adopt BERT-base-chinese and MT5-base as the backbone.
+For all Chinese datasets, we adopt `BERT-base-chinese` and `mT5-base` as the backbone.

-For all English datasets, we adopt BERT-base-uncased and T5-base as the backbones.
+For all English datasets, we adopt `BERT-base-uncased` and `T5-base` as the backbones.

-For Token Classification paradigm, we use `marker` aggregation.
+For Token Classification paradigm, we use the `marker` aggregation.

-For Sequence Labeling paradigm, we use `linear` head.
+For Sequence Labeling paradigm, we use the `linear` head.

 ## File Structure